OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-in-office-online.md

 ---
-title: Debug add-ins in Office for the web
+title: Debug add-ins in Office on the web
-description: 'How to use Office for the web to test and debug your add-ins.' ms.date: 07/07/2020
+description: 'How to use Office on the web to test and debug your add-ins.' ms.date: 07/07/2020
 localization_priority: Normal
 ---

-# Debug add-ins in Office for the web
+# Debug add-ins in Office on the web

 You can build and debug add-ins on a computer that isn't running Windows or the Office desktop client&mdash;for example, if you're developing on a Mac.
-This article describes how to use Office for the web to test and debug your add-ins.
+This article describes how to use Office on the web to test and debug your add-ins.

 ## Prerequisites